 Adding to this is the aggressive marketing by the well-oiled Clickout Media machine, churning out countless articles in leading digital news outlets, blogs, and YouTube videos.
 The result is a package designed to lure investors through hype and aggressive promotion rather than genuine technological advancements or the capabilities of the developers and founders.
 This marks a third red flag for us.

-Solaxy price prediction is yet another tactic used in the project’s sponsored articles to lure investors into the $SOLX token presale.
+Solaxy price prediction is another tactic in the project’s sponsored articles to lure investors into the $SOLX token presale.
 At this early stage, making any reliable price prediction is impossible.
 Don’t be misled by paid influencers or others attempting to trick you into the presale to earn commissions from your cryptocurrency investment.